iluwatar/java-design-patterns/binding-properties/README.md

 }
 ```

-Now we can let his advanture begin to check whether the data changing dependencies are correctly built:</br>
+Now we can let his adventure begin to check whether the data changing dependencies are correctly built:</br>

 ## Class diagram